 Yes, the fact that is such a thing as neurogenesis is the good news.
 But there is also some bad news to share if you're living in a toxic environment filled with your partner’s narcissism, addictions, and abuse.

 How an Emotionally Toxic Environment Affects Your Brain

-Some have referred to this type of event, where the more primitive part of the brain is initially triggered versus the more rational part of the brain instead, as a hijacking of the brain.
-And in truth, this hijacking of the brain is most apt to occur in people who’ve experienced traumatic events.
+Some have referred to this type of event, where the more primitive part of the brain is initially triggered as opposed to the more rational part, as a hijacking of the brain.
+Furthermore, such a hijacking of the brain is most apt to occur in people who’ve experienced traumatic events.

-Hopefully, you will be willing to acknowledge if you are living in an environment that is likely causing harm to your brain.
-This might not be a pleasant reality to have to face and accept.
-However, since many people won’t change until they’re awakened by something rather traumatic, perhaps realizing how you’re causing your brain to deteriorate just might be the wake-up call you need, don’t you imagine?
+Truthfully, I was unaware at the time that was living in an environment that was probably killing off my brain neurons as well as keeping new ones from generating.
+Hopefully, you'll be willing to acknowledge the fact if you're living in an environment likely causing harm to your brain.
+Sure, this might not be a pleasant reality to have to face.
+But since many people won’t change until they’re awakened by something rather traumatic, perhaps realizing that you’re likely causing your brain to deteriorate might be the wake-up call you need?

 Besides writing on narcissism, addictions, and abuse, Diane England also writes on Post-Traumatic Stress Disorder or PTSD.
-If you know of someone whose partner is displaying PTSD, addictions, and abuse--since we often see this trio exist together, too--do that person a favor and buy him or her The Post-Traumatic Stress Disorder Relationship today.
-It has been designated one of the "Best Books of 2009" by theLibrary Journal.
+If you know of someone whose partner is displaying PTSD, addictions, and abuse--since we often see this trio exist together, too--do that person a favor and buy him or her The Post-Traumatic Stress Disorder Relationship."
+It was designated one of the "Best Books of 2009" by the Library Journal.